fellesverkstedet/fabricatable-machines/chamferrail/Fusion360/README.md

 ![](./img/motor_plate.gif)

 The rack clearance is wide enought so that the pinion clears the rack teeth when adjusting the glide blocks.

+All parts are parametric but I have favourited the most used and most stable parameters, shown below:
 ![](./img/parameters.jpg)